chemikadze/asn1go/README.md

 ## Rationale

-Currently existing Go libraries for asn1 support are either reflection-based (crypto/asn1) or very low-level (golang.org/x/crypto/cryptobyte).
+Built-in Go libraries for asn1 support are either reflection-based (crypto/asn1) or very low-level (golang.org/x/crypto/cryptobyte).
 Idea is to provide Protobuf-like experience for working with ASN1 in Golang.

-Originally started to back [gorberos](https://github.com/chemikadze/gorberos) kerberos wannabe-library.
+Note: currently provided code generator implementation creates definitions to be used with crypto/asn1, so all its limitations (no real CHOICE support) apply for this project as well.

 ## Architecture